Chapter 8 Statistics

 Notice that the leaves on the rotated stem-and-leaf plot match the bars on our histogram!
 We can view stem-and-leaf plots as sideways histograms.
 But, as we’ll see soon, we can do much more with histograms.

-To see how to graph a histogram with the Desmos statistics calculator, click here.
+You can graph a histogram with the Desmos statistics calculator.

 Exercise 7